kiyoad/kind-metrics-monitoring-demo/README.md

 ## License

-This project is licensed under the Apache-2.0 License - see the LICENSE file for details
+This project is licensed under the Apache-2.0 License - see the LICENSE file.

 ## Acknowledgments